(NEW) Viajante Traveling Zine

 We are likewise pleased to announce Mayara Smith, Camila Parreiras, Daiely Gonçalves, Jéssica Goés, Leticia Moreno from Negráfrica, as the inaugural artists.
 Negráfrica is a Brazilian artist collective specializing in different mediums such as comics, photography, painting, drawing and poetry.
 Their art is focused on investigating identity, race, and their experiences as Black women.

-Together, Michael and Negráfrica will focus on the themes of “Peace and Conflict in Latin America: Violence, Resistance, and Social Justice”—creating eight workshops this Spring on how to make change, from everyday artivism and grassroots organizing to institutional and international change.
+Juntos, Michael and Negráfrica focused on the themes of “Peace and Conflict in Latin America: Violence, Resistance, and Social Justice”—creating eight workshops on how to make change, from everyday artivism and grassroots organizing to institutional and international change.

 The world needs answers now more than ever: how do we transform violence and build peace?
-"Popul/Arte" will take an interdisciplinary approach while centering Latin American arts, cultures, and histories in pursuit of this question.
+"Popul/Arte" takes an interdisciplinary approach while centering Latin American arts, cultures, and histories in pursuit of this question.